-Large and Diverse Urban Forest: United Mutual has a diverse urban forest with over 258 species present in the inventory.
-The urban forest covers an estimated 31% of United Mutual and provides important environmental benefits and economic services to residents.
-Choosing species for planting based on the recommended species palette in Appendix A will support the continuation of a healthy and climate-resilient urban forest into the future.
+Large and Diverse Urban Forest: Third Mutual has a diverse urban forest with over 141 species present in the inventory.
+The urban forest covers an estimated 25% of Third Mutual and provides important environmental benefits and economic services to residents.
+Choosing species for planting based on the Recommended Species Palette in Appendix A will support the continuation of a healthy and climate resilient urban forest into the future.

-Strong Policies to Preserve Trees: United Mutual has clearly defined reasons for why it preserves trees and when tree removal is allowed, as referenced in Section 3.3.1, Parameters for Tree Removal.
-It was evident during community meetings that the landscape maintenance staff have set a precedent, supported by United Mutual board members, to deny resident tree removal requests unless a compelling reason stated in the United Mutual Tree Removal Guidelines found in Appendix B is met.
-Consistency in the application of parameters for tree removal maintains the high level of canopy cover in United Mutual and the benefits that community members receive from its trees.
+Strong Policies to Preserve Trees: Third Mutual has clearly defined reasons for why it preserves trees and when tree removal is allowed, as referenced in Section 3.3.1, Parameters for Tree Removal.
+It was evident during community meetings that the landscape maintenance staff have set a precedent supported by Third Mutual board members, to deny resident removal requests without a compelling reason stated in the Third Mutual Tree Removal Guidelines found in Appendix B. Consistency in the application of parameters for tree removal maintains the high level of canopy cover in Third Mutual and the benefits that community members receive from its trees.

-Infrastructure Conflicts Play a Central Role: Despite the United Mutual Tree Removal Guidelines (Appendix B) presenting clear guidelines for when trees are considered for removal, the fourth guideline, "trees which are damaging or will damage a structure, pose a hazard, in failing health or interfere with neighboring trees, will be considered for removal," leaves room for interpretation for when trees cause infrastructure conflicts.
-To remove potential bias from the removal evaluation process, a clear definition of infrastructure conflicts and a systematic evaluation system will provide United Mutual with a clear and justifiable decision-making framework for managing infrastructure conflicts.
-This is addressed further in Section 3.3, Tree Preservation and Removal.
+Infrastructure Conflicts Play a Central Role: Despite the Third Mutual Tree Removal Guidelines (Appendix B) presenting clear guidelines for when trees are considered for removal, the fourth guideline, "trees which are damaging or will damage a structure, pose a hazard, in failing health or interfere with neighboring trees, will be considered for removal," leaves room for interpretation for when trees cause infrastructure conflicts.
+To remove potential bias from the removal evaluation process, a clear definition of infrastructure conflicts and a systematic evaluation system will provide Third Mutual with a clear and justifiable decision-making framework for managing infrastructure conflicts.

-Urban Forest Advocacy: United Mutual's tree planting, tree maintenance, and tree care practices inherently support the goals of maintaining urban forest benefits for the community.
+Urban Forest Advocacy: Third Mutual's tree planting, tree maintenance, and tree care practices inherently support the goals of maintaining urban forest benefits for the community.
 However, community support is a large driver.
-Without urban forest practices such as replacement ratios for removing a tree being codified in United Mutual's policies, tree canopy and urban forest benefits may be lost as both staff and residents change over time.
+Without urban forest practices such as replacement ratios for removing a tree being codified in Third Mutual's policies, tree canopy and urban forest benefits may be lost as both staff and residents change over time.

-Community Support of the Urban Forest: Based on community input received throughout the UFMP engagement process, many residents of United Mutual would find value in opportunities that promote awareness, education, and involvement in United Mutual's urban forest efforts.
-By providing regular updates and transparent information through "The Village Breeze" or "What's Up in the Village" and other news outlets provided by the Community Center, United Mutual can take an initial step towards cultivating long-term community support.
-Additionally, educational materials such as signage, pamphlets, and tree plaques placed throughout United Mutual will provide a passive educational opportunity for residents as they learn about trees in their community.
-Guided group activities, such as tree care volunteer days and native tree walk tours promoted at the Community Center or by the Garden Club, were highly requested to garner a deeper connection to trees and build relationships with other residents who enjoy learning about the natural environment.
+Community Support of the Urban Forest: Based on community input received throughout the UFMP engagement process, many residents of Third Mutual would find value in opportunities that promote awareness, education, and involvement in Third Mutual's urban forest efforts.
+By providing regular updates and transparent information about Third Mutual's urban forest efforts through "The Village Breeze" or "What's Up in the Village" and other news outlets provided by the Community Center, Third Mutual can take an initial step towards cultivating long-term community support.
+Additionally, educational materials such as signage, pamphlets, and tree plaques placed throughout Third Mutual will provide a passive educational opportunity for residents as they learn about trees in their community.
+Guided group activities, such as tree care volunteer days and native tree walk tours promoted at the Community Center or by Garden Club, were highly requested to garner a deeper connection to trees and build relationships with other residents who enjoy learning about the natural environment.